How To Choose Your Adv Bike Helmet – Ultimate Guide

 Questions That Will Help You Define The Best Adventure Motorcycle Helmet For You

 Now that we’ve got the types of helmets sorted out, it’s time to get into the details.
-The questions that will set you on the right track, that will help you find the right lid for your motorcycle travel adventure gear, and that of course, should be helpful to value the helmets on the market according to what is best for you and your needs.
+The questions that will set you on the right track will help you find the right lid for your motorcycle travel adventure gear, and that of course should be helpful to value the helmets on the market according to what is best for you and your needs.

 - Is the helmet shape the right one for me?

-- What’s the shell material, how resistant and shock absorbing is it?
+- What’s the shell material, and how resistant and shock-absorbing is it?

 - What is its safety rating?
 Is it DOT or ECE rated?